 Green-, social- and sustainable bonds are playing a significant role in the climate and social transition needed.
-Whilst the impact bond issuance market is growing rapidly, impact finance flows still appear to be far below the level needed to achieve the goals set at the UN Climate Change Conference in Paris and set out in the Paris Agreement.
-Therefore, the Asset Manager's engagement efforts, particularly in the area of fixed income, involve the promotion of the private as well as public sector to provide green and social financing.
-Specifically for the public sector engagement at sovereign level the Asset Manager believes in the power of collective engagement to achieve the desired influential outcome.
-The Asset Manager has made a minimum commitment of 50% impact bonds for sustainable fixed income global aggregate and corporate strategies.
+While the use-of-proceeds bond issuance market is growing rapidly, impact finance flows still appear to be far below the level needed to achieve the goals of the Paris Agreement.
+Therefore, LGT CP's engagement efforts, particularly in the area of fixed income, involve the promotion of the private as well as public sector to provide green and social financing.
+LGT CP has made a minimum commitment to a minimum allocation of 50% use-of-proceed bonds in our global-aggregate and corporate sustainable funds.